 Our performance measures help us find areas for improvement, as well as identify successes and good practice to be shared, where applicable, across public services and the fire sector.

 We publish our performance reports every six months (a mid-year report in December, covering the period 1 April to 30 September; and an annual report in June, covering the period 1 April to 31 March).
-These reports assess how the Service has performed against key operational and corporate health measures; and are scrutinised by the Fire Authority, with further detail available through the agenda and minutes for these meetings.

 His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) published its latest inspection findings on Hampshire and Isle of Wight Fire and Rescue Service in January 2023.
 The Service’s initial response was outlined in March 2023 to the Fire Authority’s Standards & Governance Committee who will receive updates on subsequent progress against the areas for improvement in the report.